dabreegster/odjitter/README.md

 </div>

-Set the origin, destination, and threshold keys as follows:
+Set the origin, destination, and threshold keys (to car meaning that the max n. car trips per OD pair is 10 in this case) as follows:

 <div class="cell">